westonea252/KillerHomeLab/1-Forest_1-DomainController_1-Workstation/README.md

 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)
 - Reverse Lookup1.
 Enter first 2 octets of your desired Address Space in Reverse (Example:  1.10)
 - DC1OSVersion.
 Select 2022-Datacenter (Windows 2022) or 2019-Datacenter (Windows 2019) or 2019-Datacenter (Windows 2016) Domain Controller 1 OS Version
 - WK1OSVersion.
-Select Windows-11 (win11-21h2-pro) or Windows-10 (21h1-pro) Workstation 1 OS Version
+Select Windows-11 (win11-21h2-pro) or Windows-10 (21h1-pro) Workstation or Windows-7 (win7-enterprise) 1 OS Version
 - DC1VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
 - WK1VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.